What Documents Do I Need for a Job Interview

 Interview-Day Quick Checklist

-- Printed folder with multiple resumes and a clearly ordered document set
+• Printed folder with multiple resumes and a clearly ordered document set.

-- Government-issued photo ID and passport (if relevant)
+• Government-issued photo ID and passport (if relevant).

-- Portfolio or work samples aligned to role responsibilities
+• Portfolio or work samples aligned to role responsibilities.

-- Reference list with contact details and context
+• Reference list with contact details and context.

-- Pen, notepad, and a printed list of questions for the interviewer
+• Pen, notepad and a printed list of questions for the interviewer.

-- A short email template ready to send documents immediately after the interview
+• A short email template ready to send documents immediately after the interview.

-Common Employer Requests and How to Respond
+Common Employer Requests and How To Respond

-Employers often request things that candidates underestimate in complexity.
-Understanding common asks lets you respond quickly.
+Understanding common asks lets you respond quickly:

 Mistakes to Avoid When Sharing Documents

-- Uploading password-protected files without telling the recipient the password.
+• Uploading password-protected files without telling the recipient the password.

 How Employers Prefer Documents Delivered

-- Email attachments (PDF) are common for initial sharing.
+• Email attachments (PDF) are common for initial sharing.

-- Secure portals or ATS uploads are standard for formal applications.
+• Secure portals or ATS uploads are standard for formal applications.

-- For sensitive or large files, use secure file-sharing services and label the file clearly.
+• For sensitive or large files: use secure file-sharing services and label the file clearly.

 Leveraging Templates and Tools